History of prostitution in France: Early modern era

 The tolerance period continued in the 15th century, but the 16th century saw a return to repression.
 Among the factors that may explain this change is the emergence of syphilis in the late 15th century (possibly in Naples in 1494, though recent studies challenge this) and the reformation in Catholic cities returning to more rigid morality.

 In 1560, the Edict of Blois made prostitution an illicit activity and a new moral order swept over France.
 Imprisonment or banishment was applied to those who did not respect the new prohibitions.

 Despite these measures the number of prostitutes did not decrease.
-Thus in 1658, Louis XIV ordered all women guilty of prostitution, fornication or adultery be imprisoned in the Pitié-Salpêtrière until the priests or religious officials say they have repented and changed.
+Thus in 1658, Louis XIV ordered all women guilty of prostitution, fornication, or adultery be imprisoned in the Pitié-Salpêtrière until the priests or religious officials say they have repented and changed.
 It is also Louis XIV who created, in 1667, the function of lieutenant-general of police, who will be in control of the surveillance of the public girls.
 In 1687, orders were issued that prostitutes should not be within two leagues of Versailles or in the company of soldiers.
 Punishment was severe and consisted of cutting off of nose and ears.
 The women should have their morals be corrected by work and piety.

 The police had full power to repress indiscriminately debauchery, prostitution and adultery, but in 1708 and 1713 (Ordinance of July 26, 1713 on "women debauchery" which enshrines the offence of prostitution), the conditions of repression are somewhat formalised (Louis XIV was in the end influenced by devout influences and ended his life of libertinage).
-Whistle-blowers have sign their denunciation, and a distinction is made between public debauchery (punished by fine or injunction to leave the premises) and acts of prostitution (banishment or imprisonment).
+Whistle-blowers have to sign their denunciation, and a distinction is made between public debauchery (punished by fine or injunction to leave the premises) and acts of prostitution (banishment or imprisonment).
 This distinction however, has little effect.